josephrubin/jongleur/documentation/README.md

 ## Report

-The main IW report is built with (TODO: command)
+The main thesis report is built with `make report`

 The template is adapted from https://github.com/kourgeorge/arxiv-style (MIT License).